Where To See Orangutans In The Wild

 • For a lot of countries, you can enter Malaysia without a visa (or associated fee) for 90 days.
 Check out if your country requires a visa here.

-Cons of visiting Orangutans in Borneo
+Cons of Visiting Malaysian Borneo

-• The orangutans are really wild at Kinabatangan River, so you’re not guaranteed to see them.
+• The orangutans are wild at Kinabatangan River, so you’re not guaranteed to see them.
 Or if you do, that they’ll be happy to see you.

 Orangutan Experience in Sumatra, Indonesia